-Kwasi Kwarteng: I'm not going anywhere
+Kwasi Kwarteng sidesteps questions about whether he will U-turn on mini-budget

 - Published

-Chancellor Kwasi Kwarteng has insisted he is "not going anywhere", despite the financial turbulence following his mini-budget.
+Chancellor Kwasi Kwarteng has sidestepped questions about whether he will U-turn on his mini-budget.

+Asked about speculation he is preparing to scrap major parts of his tax-cutting growth plan, Mr Kwarteng said: "Our position hasn't changed."

-Asked if he and the PM would still be in their positions this time next month, he said: "Absolutely 100%."
+Asked if he and PM Liz Truss would still be in their jobs this time next month, he said: "Absolutely, 100%."

-Pressed on whether he was going to U-turn on major parts of his economic plan, Mr Kwarteng said: "Our position hasn't changed."

-Earlier, No 10 said the PM had ruled out more U-turns on her mini-budget.

-Prime Minister Liz Truss is facing growing calls from within her party to rethink part or all of her tax-cutting package to reassure financial markets.
+He said he was "not going anywhere", despite market turbulence he admitted was caused in part by his policies.

-Asked about speculation the government could U-turn on parts of its mini-budget, Mr Kwarteng, who is in Washington for an IMF meeting, said his economic plan would be delivered on 31 October "and there'll be more detail then".
+Pressed on whether there would be more U-turns on the mini-budget, Mr Kwarteng, who is in Washington for an IMF meeting, said his economic plan would be delivered on 31 October "and there'll be more detail then".

+Liz Truss is facing growing calls from within her party to rethink part or all of her tax-cutting package to reassure financial markets.

+Discussions are under way between the prime minister and backbenchers about what her party can accept.

 The BBC's deputy political editor Vicki Young said the option most Tory MPs were discussing was changing the plans for corporation tax, because it brings in a lot of money.